acoustic-content-samples/wchtools-cli/README.md

     wchtools list --write-manifest <manifest>

 The set of artifacts that are included in the manifest can be further restricted if desired.

 For example, to generate a manifest for just content artifacts, execute:

-    wchtools list -c --write-manifest <manifest>
+    wchtools list -c -I --write-manifest <manifest>

 To generate a new manifest from the contents of your WCH tenant, use:

-    wchtools list --server --write-manifest <manifest>
+    wchtools list --server -A -I --write-manifest <manifest>

 To generate a new manifest of artifacts under a specific folder path, use the --path argument.
 For example:

-    wchtools list -w --server --write-manifest <manifest> --path /myNavWidget wchtools list -tlm --server --write-manifest <manifest> --path /standard
+    wchtools list -w -I --server --write-manifest <manifest> --path /myNavWidget wchtools list -tlm -I --server --write-manifest <manifest> --path /standard

 To push the modified contents of your local working directory to your tenant and generate a manifest that includes only the artifacts that were pushed, use:

-    wchtools push --write-manifest <manifest>
+    wchtools push -A --write-manifest <manifest>

 To pull all artifacts from your WCH tenant to a local working directory and generate a manifest of everything that was pulled, use:

-    wchtools pull -A --write-manifest <manifest>
+    wchtools pull -A -I --write-manifest <manifest>

 Since manifests are stored in a folder called "/dxconfig/manifests" under the {working-directory}/assets folder, they will be pushed with the web application assets and can be shared with other developers using the same tenant, by pushing them to your WCH tenant with those web application assets.
 They may also be shared by checking the manifest(s) in to the source code control repository that you and the other developers are using to track your web application artifacts.